clinical-meteor/cookbook/cookbook/accounts.md

   }
 });

-// Publish users directory and user profile Meteor.publish("usersDirectory", function () {
+// Publish the user directory which everbody can see Meteor.publish("usersDirectory", function () {
   try{
     return Meteor.users.find({}, {fields: {